SJonguh/fictional-waddle/README.md

 This project is about writing an application protocol and using it to synchronize files.
 Our client and server applications run on an Ubuntu virtual machine, where the server application is also placed in a docker container for extra mobility.

 No rights can be derived from the use of this software.
 In addition, the developers would be happy to receive a donation.
 This money is wisely spent.
 If you want to do this, you can contact one of the developers.
 Of course we support bitcoin donations on the address
-If you have any questions or comments, please contact the helpdesk: +31 0900-0113
+If you have any questions or comments, please contact the helpdesk: +31 0900-0113j AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA

              __..--''``---....___   _..._    __